-We are lucky enough to have two orchards here on our little farm.
-Right next to the farmhouse is the old orchard which I would imagine to be hundreds of years old (to put it into perspective, I believe the oldest part of the farmhouse was built in the 12th century).
+Right next to the farmhouse is the old orchard which I imagine to be hundreds of years old (to put it into perspective, I believe the oldest part of the farmhouse was built in the 12th century).
 The trees are twisted and gnarled and covered in moss and lichen.
-One tree has long fallen over, but continues to grow from its horizontal position down among the daffodil bulbs and snails.

 It still produces a surprising crop of apples for such a chilled out old tree!

-This old orchard doesn’t have an eating apple in sight, instead bearing the sourest, sharpest fruit imaginable.
-‘Cookers’ that are destined for pies served steaming from the oven with a crusty, sugary shell, and comforting apple crumbles sweetened with sugar and juicy, plump sultanas.
+The apples are classed as ‘cookers’ and are destined for pies served steaming from the oven with a crusty, sugary shell.
+Or comforting apple crumbles sweetened with sugar and juicy, plump sultanas.

 The second, newer, orchard is the one my Dad planted, maybe 20 years ago.
 No records were kept of the varieties he planted, but it has a good selection of ‘eaters’.
-Some have vibrant bright red skins, some with green, and some with a hazy blush of both.
-Those are my favourites.
-Pluck one straight from the branch and the skin will burst under your teeth, flooding your mouth in sparkling sweet juice like you’ve never tasted before.

-So what do we do with all these apples?
-Good question.
-Honestly, the vast majority feed the slugs and mice that forage the orchard floor.
 In warmer weather you also find feisty wasps getting drunk on the fallen fruit too.

-However we try to do one or two apple sweeps a year.
 Armed with wheel barrows, we collect up all the good fruit, then wash, core, chop and freeze the fruit in one of our massive farm freezers.
-It’s a time consuming hobby, but it does mean we haven’t bought fruit pie contents for years.

-We usually mix the cookers and eaters together as they’ll all be cooked down anyway.
 However, those rosy cheeked eaters deserve some extra special treatment.
 So they get washed, cored, sliced (on the mandoline, so they’re all of a nice even thickness) and dusted with cinnamon before getting all the moisture sucked out of them in the dehydrator.

-Cinnamon Dusted Dried Apple Rings
+How to Make Cinnamon Dried Apple Rings

-When it comes to dehydrating apples, you don’t need to add the cinnamon.
 They’ll still taste darn delicious without.
 But it does add another layer of autumn to a very autumnal snack.
-Oh, and the smell of them as they dehydrate is utterly intoxicating.

 Once the cinnamon dusted dried apple rings are dry, let them completely cool before storing in airtight jars or tubs where they will stay edible for many months (if they last that long!).